 The facial muscles (also called the muscles of facial expression) are situated within the subcutaneous tissue and responsible for the movements of skin folds, providing different facial expressions.
 The facial muscles originate from bones of the facial skeleton (viscerocranium) and insert into the skin.

-All muscles of facial expression are innervated by branches of the facial nerve (CN VII).
+All muscles of facial expression are innervated by branches of the facial nerve (CN VIII).

 - Occipitofrontalis muscle